jcarenza/allisoncarenza/src/posts/baby-shades-are-so-in.md

 ---
-title: 'Baby shades are so in.'
+title: "Baby shades are so in."
-description: '<p>There&apos;s a reason I love taking pictures of 6 month olds.
+description: "There&apos;s a reason I love taking pictures of 6 month olds.
 Ok there are many reasons.
-First of all 6 [&hellip;]</p>
+First of all 6 "
-'
-publishDate: 'Mar 20, 2013'
+publishDate: "Mar 20, 2013"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/shar1.jpg'
+heroImage: "/media/shar1.jpg"
-alt: 'Baby shades are so in.'
+alt: "Baby shades are so in."
-slug: 'baby-shades-are-so-in'
+slug: "baby-shades-are-so-in"
-category: ['Baby Photography']
+category: ["Baby Photography"]
-tags: ['Baby Photographer','Baby Pictures']
+tags: ["Baby Photographer", "Baby Pictures"]
 ---

 <p style="text-align: center;">